 “I hear from parents how proud the students are of their work and what they are achieving.
 The Dreamers will often come into class excited, proudly showing me in their Inspire book what they have drawn over the week.
 Often they have amazed themselves with what they have drawn, and you can hear the excitement in their voice.
 Things like this are very special to me.” says Jessie Rose.

 Jessie Rose has always worked hard to give back to the community, and being able to provide a creative outlet for children which would otherwise not get the opportunity, really motivates Jessie Rose.
-I Have a Dream and Jessie Rose would love to be able to send more tamariki to Inspire Art school.
+I Have a Dream and Jessie Rose would love to be able to send more tamariki to Inspire Art school in 2020.
 A 10 week term costs $255 per child.
 If you would like to support us, please email Cat@ihaveadream.org.nz

 You can help I Have A Dream create successful